Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Methodology

+\cred{The computational cost of the CV procedure scales with the grid length $|\mathcal{G}|$, dimension $p$ and sample size $n$, as $O(d|\mathcal{G}|np^2)$.
+In \Cref{sec:comp_cost} we compare numerically the computational cost of our proposed method to that of a regularised Huber loss method for high-dimensional sparse linear regression \citep{Wang2021}, which complements the estimation performance comparison made in \Cref{sec:results} and demonstrates the competitiveness of our proposal.}

-When $p$ is finite, the Akaike information criterion \citep{Akaike1998} and Bayesian information criterion \citep{SchwarzBIC} are frequently adopted for the selection of the VAR order $d$, and there also exists likelihood ratio tests \citep{Tiao01121981}.
+\paragraph{Selection of the VAR order $d$.} When $p$ is finite, the Akaike information criterion \citep{Akaike1998} and Bayesian information criterion \citep{SchwarzBIC} are frequently adopted for the selection of the VAR order $d$, and there also exists likelihood ratio tests \citep{Tiao01121981}.
 The extended Bayesian information criterion of \citet{ChenEBIC} explores the applicability of an information criterion to high dimensions where $p \to \infty$.
 In the context of factor-adjusted VAR modelling, \citet{Barigozzi2024} and \citet{Krampe2025} propose to adopt CV for joint selection of the number of factors, together with the VAR order.
 While these approaches have achieved some success, their theoretical and numerical performance is still to be fully understood in high dimensions.
 In our simulation studies we assume that the VAR order $d$ is known, focusing on the investigation into the proposed tail-robust estimation strategy.
-In our data application in \Cref{sec:real-data}, we consider a range of VAR order when performing a forecasting exercise and investigate the impact of its choice.
+In our data application in \Cref{sec:real-data}, we consider a range of VAR order values when performing a forecasting exercise and investigate the impact of its choice. \cred{In \Cref{sec:comp_cost}, we numerically investigate the performance of the proposed estimator when the VAR order is over-specified.
+In such a case, $\widehat{\mathbf{A}}_\ell(\tau), \, \ell \ge d + 1$, are close to the matrix of zeros as desired, and the data truncation continues to benefit the estimation performance when compared to an approach without data truncation.}

-For the selection of the factor number, the information criterion-based approach of \citet{Bai2002} is popularly adopted.
+\paragraph{Selection of the factor number $r$.} Ihe information criterion-based approach of \citet{Bai2002} is popularly adopted for the selection of the factor number.
 We also refer to \citet{Onatski2010}, \citet{Alessi2010}, \citet{Ahn2013} and \citet{Fan2022_fac_number_est} for alternative factor number estimators.
 In Section~\ref{sec:simulations}, we treat $r$ as known, to separate the issues arising from the factor number selection from the investigation into the usefulness of the proposed truncation-based method.
 In a forecasting exercise performed on macroeconomic data in \Cref{sec:real-data}, we utilise the estimator of \citet{Bai2002} following the practice of \citet{McCracken2015} analysing the same dataset.